exasim-project/oftonf/README.md

 intFinder.start();
 ```

-You can even specifiy more than one source file when calling clang-tool.
+You can even specify more than one source file when calling clang-tool.
 ```bash
 bin/clang-tool s1.cc s2.cc -- -std=c++11
 ```
 More matchers for writing own finders and transformers are available under [2].

-### Specifiying compiler arguments
+### Specifying compiler arguments
 There are multiple ways to provide your projects' compiler arguments to a clang tool:

 * **Direct**